 We like to use a variety of feathers, but find ourselves using goose and peacock most of the time.
 The beautiful patterns on feathers has nothing to leave behind on the piece as carbon traces.
 It is the shape of the feather and the volume of the carbon that makes the feather useful.
 Feathers which are too "flimsy" are not very useful (as in chicken feathers).
 We purchase and trade for feathers (particularly peacock).

-Our horsehair comes to us from John Pedersen of Amazing Grace Music in San Anselmo, CA. We acquire 190 proof "Everclear" while we spend time at our cabin in Montana and trade the booze to John for horsehair that is removed from worn out fiddle bows.
+Our horsehair comes to us from John Pedersen of Amazing Grace Music in San Anselmo, CA. We acquire 190 proof "Everclear" while we spend time at our cabin in Montana and trade the booze to John for horsehair which is removed from worn out fiddle bows.
 John is a luthier (and a darn good one I might add).
 He uses the Everclear to make varnish for repairing musical instruments.
-He and I play Irish music together each month.
+He and I play Irish music together.

-We decorate in small batches, but do more than one or two during a session.
+We decorate perhaps 10-12 of the smaller pieces per "batch" before the kiln has cooled too much for the carbon to take hold.
+There is a lull in the action of 7-8 minutes as the kiln heats back to temperature.
+We will decorate in this way for 2-3 hours.
 It is by working in a rhythm that we can begin to see consistency (more-or-less) from each batch.
-However, the look of the batch is never “batch specific” because as the day moves on, the work will change...sometimes it is a little different and sometimes it a lot different.
+However, the look of the batch is never quite like a "dye lot" because as the day moves on, the work will change...sometimes it is a little different and sometimes it a lot different.
 But the work at the end of the day is usually different than that done in the first few pulls from the kiln.
 Where a piece sits in the kiln as it waits for it's turn can effect the outcome.
 Even more profound effects are from the speed with which we work, as the piece cools quickly when it is removed from it's place in the kiln .
-It’s all about those “licking flames” which are the being the beginning of LickinFlames.
+It’s all about those “licking flames” from the kiln which are the beginning of LickinFlames.